itzg/docker-minecraft-server/minecraft-server/README.md

 ### Difficulty

-The difficulty level (default: hard) can be set like:
+The difficulty level (default: `easy`) can be set like:

-    docker run -d -e DIFFICULTY=peaceful
+    docker run -d -e DIFFICULTY=hard

 Valid values are: `peaceful`, `easy`, `normal`, and `hard`, and an error message will be output in the logs if it's not one of these